 How much money will this tax credit cost?

-It will vary by year and by the number of applicants, but in 2011, the last year of the credit, $6 million in credits were awarded.
+It will vary by year and by the number of applicants.

 Why is the tax credit so necessary if it’s such a small amount?

-This is a small investment that will pay huge dividends.
-A mere $6 million or so out of the state’s $56.8 billion budget is a drop in the bucket, but it can be the difference-maker between whether projects happen or not, and whether a community thrives or not.
+A small investment will pay huge dividends.
+It can be the difference-maker between whether projects happen or not, and whether a community thrives or not.

 I thought Michigan already had a historic tax credit?